 Additional Tips for Summer Watering

 Regardless of the grass type, following the ‘Deep and Infrequent’ watering principle encourages roots to grow deeper into the soil, making your lawn more drought-resistant.
 Also, watering in the early morning hours allows the water to seep into the ground before the heat of the day causes evaporation.
-Lastly, consider investing in a smart irrigation system.
-This will ensure your lawn receives the right amount of water at the right time, saving you effort and potentially leading to lower water bills.
+This is not just an old wives’ tale; it has been proven that your lawn will retain more water if watered in the early morning.
+Watering in the heat of midday can result in as much as 30% of the water evaporating off the lawn, leading to increased water costs and inefficient use of resources.

 Remember, watering is a critical element of lawn care, but the intricacies of watering can sometimes be complex.
 If you need help evaluating the correct grass type for your needs or to guide you on how to care for your sod properly, don’t hesitate to seek expert advice.